 The Witch and the Hundred Knight 2 Review (Release 30/03/18)

-The follow up to The Witch and the Hundred Knight has an all new story: After going missing, Amalie’s dear sister, Milm, is victim to the witch disease.
+Developer: Nippon Ichi SoftwarePublisher: Nippon Ichi SoftwareRelease: March 30, 2018 The follow up to The Witch and the Hundred Knight has an all-new story: After going missing, Amalie’s dear sister, Milm, is victim to the witch disease.
 Destined to awaken as a witch, she is exiled from her home town.
 While searching for a cure, they encounter an organization called Weisse Ritter(WR), which specializes in treating the witch disease.
 However, they are unable to save Milm, and she awakens as Chelka.

 During her escape from the Weisse Ritter, Chelka enchants a good luck Hundred Knight doll that Amalie gave to Milm making it a Manania: a magical familiar that can understand language and give simple responses.

 The combat starts off basic but soon you will be stringing together combos with a large variety of weaponry.
-This is very handy as on many occassions it is not just a single enemy you are fighting but, hoardes of 10 – 20 at a time!
+This is very handy as on many occasions it is not just a single enemy you are fighting but, hordes of 10 – 20 at a time!

 Weapons include swords, hammers, staffs, lances, and spears and If you successfully chain together a 5 hit combo you have the chance to execute a depletura attack to finish off enemies, replenish your GigaCalories and AP!
 GigaCalories gradually depletes as you fight and explore the environment and if they drop too low you will become weak.
 You can refill your meter with by using depletura attacks or by eating!
 Hundred Knight stores any items picked up in his stomach.
 You can either keep these items if you complete the current level or you can digest them to get some extra GigaCalories.
 Personally, I love this mechanic and it’s a little different from most action RPGs.